 Day 09: Hike to Kalapatthar and trek to Pheriche

 Before joining Kala Patthar hiking, you need to know about what Kala Patthar stands for.
 The term ‘Kala’ refers to a black color and ‘Patthar’ means a stone.
-While joining them together, it reveals a meaning i.e. a black stone which is a vantage point for watching a sunrise view over the Himalayas.
+While joining them together, it reveals a meaning i.e. a black stone that is a vantage point for watching a sunrise view over the Himalayas.
 It offers more magnificent mountain views than from Everest base camps such as Mt.
 Everest, Lhotse, Cho yu, Pumori, Nuptse, Ama Dablam, Thamserku, and many more neighboring snowcapped peaks.

 Once you reach on top of Kala Patthar hill station, you will know the value of the heavenly riches and eye-catching mountain views of Nepal.
 You may feel that you are in paradise and a god is taking you on a tour to heaven.

 After spending some time, you go down and get back to Gorak Shep and have breakfast.
 Then you go down slowly till to Pheriche.
 Except for one part of this trail where a steep descending moraine wall of Khumbu Glacier lies, you will go down slowly and simply till to Pheriche.
 But this trekking retraces the previous ways till to Lobuche and walks down along the moraine wall and reaches Pheriche.
-It is a beautiful village and situated at a lower altitude than Lobuche.
+It is a beautiful village, situated at a lower altitude than Lobuche.

 Day 10: Pheriche to Namche Bazaar

 Today, you are going back to Namche Bazaar, but it would not mean that you will walk on the descending trail only because there are some uphill trails too that you must walk on steeply.
 You will meet a trail that you had followed already on day 5.
-But today’s trail is just opposite to it and it’s a long and tiring walking day.
+But today’s trail is just the opposite to it and it’s a long and tiring walking day.
 So, it would be better to start trekking a bit earlier in the morning after having breakfast.

 First of all, your trekking embarks on and goes down continuously and reaches Pangboche, a beautiful place to spend some time taking a rest.
-The views seem equally beautiful like in the other places.
+The views seem equally beautiful as in the other places.
 Then the continuation of your downward trekking takes you to a valley from where the flattened pathways appear for some minutes where you walk and cross the suspension bridge too and reach Debuche.
 After this small village, the technically ascending walk starts and you have to incline up steeply until you reach Tengboche where you are going to have lunch.
 The trail gets half from this place.

-Then, another sharp and difficult downhill trekking begins where you’ve walked on day 4.
+Then, another sharp and difficult downhill trek begins where you’ve walked on day 4.
 After crossing another suspension bridge over there, the upward trail starts again.
 You will go up through the forested area and finally meet the etched pathways.
 The elevation is also going down as you are getting into the valley wall.
-But the most refreshing thing is that you are surrounded by the beautiful mountain views almost in the entire trekking places of today.
+But the most refreshing thing is that you are surrounded by beautiful mountain views for almost the entire trekking places of today.
 Eventually, you reach Namche Bazaar after some easy descending trek.

 Day 11: Namche to Lukla